-Based on a novel trilogy written by American novelist Suzanne Collins, Lionsgate produced a series of four blockbusters from 2012-2015.
+Collins, Lionsgate produced a series of four blockbusters from 2012-2015.
 The series' main character, Katniss Everdeen, was played by Jennifer Lawrence.
 Lawrence was already a known actress by 2012, having received her first Best Actress nomination for 2010's Winter's Bone.
 However, it was Hunger Games that cemented her star value.
 By 2016 she was the world's highest paid actress.

 Given the trilogy's success, it was no surprise that Collins and Lionsgate worked on adding a new title to the franchise.
 The problem is that, as early as 2015, Jennifer Lawrence stated she would not be interested in working on the project.
 "I wouldn't be involved.
 I think it's too soon."
 Lawrence is clearly an essential "input" for the Everdeen character, so no Lawrence means no movie featuring Everdeen.
 After years of wait, a new volume, The Ballad of Songbirds and Snakes, was released on May 2020.
 Instead of Everdeen, the plot follows a young Coriolanus Snow and the events that eventually lead him on the path to becoming the tyrannical leader of Panem.
-The corresponding movie is scheduled to be released in the US in November 2023.
-It does not feature Lawrence.
+The corresponding movie was released in the US on Nov 17, 2023.
+It does not feature Lawrence and scored a lowish 64% on Rotten Tomatoes.